ourfuturehealth/design-system-toolkit/docs/contributing/coding-standards.md

 ### Class naming convention

-All class names start with a `.nhsuk-` namespace to reduce the likelihood of conflicting with existing classes in your application.
+All class names start with a `.ofh-` namespace to reduce the likelihood of conflicting with existing classes in your application.
 It also helps to identify where the styling for a particular element is coming from.